oracle-livelabs/security/data-safe/prepare-environment/prepare-environment-ocw-tenancy.md

 ## Task 2: Create a user group and add an Oracle Cloud account to the group

 Create a user group and add your Oracle Cloud account to the group.
+If you are a tenancy administrator, then you can skip this task; otherwise, enlist the help of one to complete this task.

 1. From the navigation menu, select **Identity & Security**, and then **Groups**.